Emergency Departments provide care for seriously ill or injured

 Find out more about our clinical services.

-These services are provided through six urgent care centres
+These services are provided through at Darlington Memorial

-fevers, cuts, sprains and strains, hand, foot and wrist fractures,
+cuts, sprains and strains, hand, foot and wrist fractures, and

 When it's less urgent than 999 - call

 'The treatment I have received from all the staff has been

 excellent and could you extend my thanks to them all.
 A very